 You must use network providers to get your medical care and services.
 A medical group is an association of physicians, including PCPs, specialists, and other health care providers, including hospitals, that contract with an HMO to provide services to enrollees.
 There are Medical Groups that have formal referral circles, which mean that their providers will only refer patients to other providers belonging to the same medical group.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which KelseyCare Advantage

-Silver authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which KelseyCare Advantage Honor authorizes use of out-of-network providers.

-The most recent list of providers and suppliers is available on our website at www.kelseycareadvantage.com.
+The most recent list of providers and suppliers is available on our website at www.KelseyCareAdvantage.com.

-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy Provider Directories will be mailed to you within three business days.

-SECTION 4 Your monthly costs for KelseyCare Advantage Silver
+SECTION 4 Your monthly costs for KelseyCare Advantage Honor